adammark/Markup.js/README.md

 ```

 A pipe can accept arguments.
 For example, the `blank` pipe accepts a
-value to display if the piped value is null, false or undefined:
+value to display if the piped input is null, false or undefined:

 ``` javascript
 var template = "Phone: {{phone|blank>N/A}}";